FSP - Information for Landowners

 The program provides landowners with the professional planning and technical assistance they need to keep their land in a productive and healthy condition.
 To enter the program, landowners select a private resource consultant from the list of Certified Stewardship Plan Writers maintained by the State.
 In partnership, the landowner and the consultant will identify the management objectives for the property.
 For some landowners, enhancing wildlife habitat for a particular species may be the most important objective; others may wish to manage their land for some type of recreation or for timber outputs.
 All are valid objectives under the Forest Stewardship Management Plan.
 Implementation of the plan is entirely voluntary, although most landowners indicate a desire to move forward with management implementation once a plan is created to their specific objectives.

-Type of program: The Stewardship program is a cost-share program that pays a portion of the total costs of creating a forest management plan to a Michigan certified plan writer.
+Type of program: The Forest Stewardship Program (FSP) is a cost-share program that pays a portion of the total costs of creating a forest management plan to a Michigan certified plan writer.
 The landowner pays the remainder of the cost.
 We hope this investment will encourage the landowner to engage with the contractor, implement the plan, and maintain healthy forested conditions into the future.

-Financial Incentive: The Stewardship Program helps private landowners offset the initial costs of developing a management plan for their forested property.
+Financial Incentive: The FSP helps private landowners offset the initial costs of developing a management plan for their forested property.
 The landowner selects and hires a private consultant forester to aid them in developing management goals and objectives, evaluate the property, and prepare a Forest Stewardship Plan.
-Landowners in the program pay approximately 50% of the cost of the plan development, or up to a cap (see below).
-The remaining 50% of the costs will be paid by the state directly to the contactor.
+The FSP pays a cost share directly to the plan writer based on their having a grant from the DNR and a formula to determine the cost share.
+The current formula for fiscal year 2014 is: $300 per plan plus $1.25 per acre (maximum $2,000) up to 50% of the cost of the plan.
+Landowners must pay the plan writer the portion of the total plan fee that is not covered by the cost share to the plan writer.

 Eligibility: The property must be a minimum of 12 contiguous acres with five currently wooded.

 Process: Once a landowner has decided to have a plan written, he/she selects a certified plan writer from the certified plan writer list maintained by DNR.
-This list contains private consultant foresters who can assist with the development of a Forest Stewardship Plan.
-In order to qualify for cost share funds, the consultant selected must be certified as a Stewardship Plan Writer.
+This list contains private consulting foresters who can assist with the development of a Forest Stewardship Plan.
+In order to qualify for cost share funds, the consulting forester selected must be certified as a Stewardship Plan Writer.

 The cost share funds are paid directly to the Stewardship Plan Writer after the plan is completed, accepted by the landowner, and approved by DNR.